 If we have a good method description, we can now answer a few questions about this method.
-Actually answer these, based on the description from step 1 above:
+On the worksheet, answer these questions, based on the description from step 1 above:

-What type of value will it be returning, if any? \\\\\\

-Does it have any "given" values, and if so, what types? \\\\\

-Will it modify "this" value?
+- What type of value will it be returning, if any? - Does it have any "given" values, and if so, what types? - Will it modify "this" value?